 - 2.1.1.
-A dummy corresponding to the specifications for Hybrid III 1/ fitted with a 45° ankle and meeting the specifications for its adjustment shall be installed in each of the front outboard seats in accordance with the conditions set out in Annex 5.
-The dummy shall be equipped for recording the data necessary to determine the performance criteria with measuring systems corresponding to the specifications in Annex 8.
-The ankle of the dummy shall be certified in accordance with the procedures in Annex 10. - 2.1.2.
-The car will be tested with restraint systems, as provided by the manufacturer. - 3.
-PROPULSION AND COURSE OF VEHICLE - 3.1.
-The vehicle shall be propelled either by its own engine or by any other propelling device. - 3.2.
+A dummy corresponding to the specifications for HYBRID III ^{1/} fitted with a 45° ankle and meeting the specifications for its adjustment shall be installed in each of the front outboard seats in accordance with the conditions set out in Annex 5.
+The ankle of the dummy shall be certified in accordance with the procedures in annex 10. - 2.1.2.
+The car will be tested with restraint systems, as provided by the manufacturer.

+3. PROPULSION AND COURSE OF VEHICLE

+- 3.1.
+The vehicle shall not be propelled by its own engine or by any other propelling device; - 3.2.
 At the moment of impact the vehicle shall no longer be subject to the action of any additional steering or propelling device. - 3.3.
 The course of the vehicle shall be such that it satisfies the requirements of paragraphs 1.2. and 1.3.1.